 Well, shortening is processed (something I avoid, as long-time readers know), and I don’t eat lard, so I went with butter.
 You can choose for yourself.

-I also went with my tried-and true pie crust recipe...yes, I play favorites. (so long as you're open about it)
+I also went with my homemade pie crust recipe...yes, I play favorites. (so long as you're open about it)

 How to make Shoofly Pie

 Start with a single pie crust.
-You can use a store-bought 9-inch pie crust, but I prefer to make it myself, using my all butter pie crust recipe.
+You can use a store-bought 9-inch pie crust, but I prefer to make it myself, using my all-butter No Recipe Pie Crust.
 It's tried and true, and I can pronounce all the ingredients.

 The filling is straightforward...Just mix the molasses with boiling water and baking soda.
 Make a flour/brown sugar crumb mixture.
 Reserve some for the topping, then add the wet ingredients to the remaining crumb.

 Fill the chilled pie shell, top with the crumb mixture you set aside, and bake.

 Since I was making this Shoofly Pie recipe for my son-in-law's friend, I adapted the recipe to make a mini version for my family.
 I just cut the filling ingredients in half and shortened the baking time to about 20 minutes.

 How else was I going to try some?